CiscoDevNet/terraform-provider-fmc/docs/resources/ftd_platform_settings_snmp.md

 Optional:

-- `authentication_algorithm_type` (String) Type of authentication algorithm.
+- `authentication_algorithm` (String) Type of authentication algorithm.
   - Choices: `SHA`, `SHA224`, `SHA256`, `SHA384`
 - `authentication_password` (String, Sensitive) SNMPv3 authentication password.
 If you selected Encrypted as the `password_type`, the password must be formatted as xx:xx:xx..., where xx are hexadecimal values.
+- `encryption_algorithm` (String) Type of encryption algorithm.
+  - Choices: `AES128`, `AES192`, `AES256`
 - `encryption_password` (String, Sensitive) SNMPv3 encryption password.
 If you selected Encrypted as the `password_type`, the password must be formatted as xx:xx:xx..., where xx are hexadecimal values.
-- `encryption_type` (String) Type of encryption algorithm.
-  - Choices: `AES128`, `AES192`, `AES256`
 - `password_type` (String) Whether `authentication_password` and `encryption_password` are in clear text or encrypted.
   - Choices: `Clear`, `Encrypted`